tendermint/spec/spec/abci/abci.md

 * **Usage**:
     * [**Required**] The core method of the application.
-    * When `DeliverTx` is called, the application must execute the transaction in full.
+    * When `DeliverTx` is called, the application must execute the transaction in full before returning control to Tendermint.
     * `ResponseDeliverTx.Code == 0` only if the transaction is fully valid.

 ### EndBlock